 DAAD Funding Opportunities

 DAAD (German Academic Exchange Service) offers a wide range of scholarships, fellowships, and grants to undergraduates, graduate students, and faculty.
 Due to the long-standing relationship between DAAD and the University of Pittsburgh, Pitt is designated as a Partner University.
 As a result, Pitt may nominate one graduate-level scholarship or grant applicant for priority consideration by DAAD.
 Applications not nominated will still be entered into the general DAAD competition.
 Please see the application guidelines for instructions.
-For more information please consult the DAAD website www.daad.org and Steve Lund, Assistant Director and DAAD Coordinator for the University of Pittsburgh.
+For more information please consult the DAAD website www.daad.org and Joshua Cannon, Scholarship Mentor in the Honors College, and DAAD Coordinator for the University of Pittsburgh.

 - Council for European Studies Fellowships